ishraqn/eRentApp/README.md

 ## Group Contribution

-This project was a collaborative effort by four students for COMP 3350 at The University of Manitoba, CA.
+This project was a collaborative effort by four students for COMP 3350 at The University of Manitoba, CA. The Contributors are as follows:

+- Alejandro Labra
+- Brett Loewen
+- Ishraq Nazrul
+- Kaiden Bereznycky
+- Shaun Paraplammoottil Cheriyan
+-
 ## Vision Statement

 - Our [vision statement](docs/VISION.md)